VNestor/personal-blog/content/blog/my-first-post/index.md

 ### Option 2

-You can also retrieve the Place ID on Google Chrome by searching for the business on Google, ensure that the business appears on the right hand right, and right clicking, selecting _inspect_, and searching for "data-pid".
+You can also retrieve the Place ID on Google Chrome by searching for the business on Google, ensure that the business appears on the right hand side, then right click, select _inspect_, and search for "data-pid".
 It is a string of random numbers and characters and should look something like this:

 ```js
 data-pid="PLACE_ID"